Internal and External commands in Linux

-On a Linux shell, you have two types of commands: internal and external.
-Internal commands are shell in-built.
+The Linux shell includes two variations of commands: internal and external.
+Internal commands are shell built-in.
 They execute directly from the shell.
-External commands are stored on the disk.
-The shell executes them from the disk.
+External commands are package-specific.
+Many packages provide specific commands to control and manage their functions.
+These commands are known as external commands.
+The installation process installs them with the packages under pre-defined locations on the Linux file system.
+The shell executes them from their installation location.

 How a Linux shell executes commands

-When you hit the Enter key after typing a command on a Linux shell, the shell takes the following steps.
+When we hit the Enter key after typing a command on the shell prompt, the shell takes the following steps.

-In the first step, it checks whether the typed command is an alias for an existing command or script.
+1. It checks whether the typed command is an alias for an existing command or script.
 If it is an alias, it executes the command or script specified in the alias.
-If it is not an alias, it takes the next step.
+If not, it takes the next step.

 Let's take some examples.

-Use the which command to print the location from where the shell executes the ll, echo, and cat commands.
+Use the which command to print the location from which the shell executes the ll, echo, and cat commands.

 #which ll